-When Temple’s owners, Ron and Renata Feruglio, first started dropping hints about their plans for a brewery, bar and brasserie to The Crafty Pint they claimed they would be creating a venue unlike any seen in Australia before.
+When Temple’s founders, Ron and Renata Feruglio, first started dropping hints about their plans for a brewery, bar and brasserie to The Crafty Pint they claimed they would be creating a venue unlike any seen in Australia before.
 And with its contemporary industrial chic – concrete walls adorned with bold graphics, walls of glass that reveal the brewery, exposed foam ceilings and, above all else, dramatic stone bars embossed with bold concrete “TEMPLE” lettering and framed by metallic rays overhead – the East Brunswick brewery does just that.

 Back then, the staples were a Pale, Saison and Special Bitter.
 The first two were reintroduced at launch, along with a Japanese Soba Ale made with buckwheat, the Temple Brunswick Draught, and a Bicycle Beer, a relatively low alcohol affair with a refreshing touch of tartness designed for those heading home under their own steam.
 The Midnight IPA first piloted at an industry event in 2010 followed soon afterwards, with the Special Bitter making a return in autumn 2012.
-As well as the custom built Newlands brewhouse, Ron has a smaller pilot brewery that should allow many more experimental brews to appear on the in house taps.

 Temple Brunswick Draught (Retired)